-The administration script under Section 4.11.3 will be used for Unit 1 of the Grade 8 mathematics test.
-Refer to Section 4.11.4 for the administration script for Unit 2 and Unit 3 of the Grades 6, 7, and 8 mathematics test.
-The administration script for Unit 1 of the Grades 6 and 7 mathematics assessment can be found in section 4.11.2.
+The administration script under Section 4.11.3 will be used for Unit 1 of the grade 8 mathematics test.
+Refer to Section 4.11.4 for the administration script for Unit 2 and Unit 3 of the grade 8 mathematics test.

 On the first read through, Test Administrators are required to adhere to the scripts provided in this manual for administering the IAR assessment.
 Read word-for-word the bold instructions in each SAY box to students.
 You may not modify or paraphrase the wording in the SAY boxes.
-Some of the SAY boxes are outlined with a dashed line and should ONLY be read aloud if they are applicable to your students.
+Some of the SAY boxes are outlined with a dashed line and should \ONLY\ be read aloud if they are applicable to your students.
 Some directions may differ slightly by unit and are noted within the administration script.

-Unit Unit Testing Time Required Materials Start Time Stop Time Unit 1: Non- Calculator Grade 8: 60 Minutes Student testing ticketsPencilsScratch paper End of Unit 1 - Stu udents Submit Final Answers
+Unit Unit Testing Time Required Materials Start Time Stop Time Unit 1: Non- Calculator Grade 8: 60 Minutes Student testing ticketsPencilsScratch paper

 It is critical to ensure that students have the appropriate accessibility features and accommodations prior to testing.
 Refer to Section 3.3 for further instructions on how to check accessibility features and accommodations.
 Before students can begin testing, the test session must be started in PearsonAccessnext.
 Additionally, the unit must be unlocked (refer to Section 4.3 for more information).
 Speak to your School Test Coordinator to determine who will complete these two tasks prior to testing.
 Test Administrators must make sure all testing devices are turned on and logged on to the TestNav application (or follow your school/district instructions for accessing the Sign-In page.
-Make sure all testing devices display the Sign-In screen as shown under the Checking Audio Section).
-If headphones are needed for accessibility purposes, make sure they are plugged in prior to launching TestNav (except for headphones that are used as noise buffers).
+Make sure all testing devices display the Sign-In screen as shown under the Checking Audio Section). \If headphones are needed for accessibility purposes, make sure they are plugged in prior to launching TestNav (except for headphones that are used as noise buffers).\